dsi-icl/do-voice-interaction/gdo_voicebot/dialog_manager_service/README.md

 4. In the [Makefile](https://github.com/dsi-icl/do-voice-interaction/blob/master/gdo_voicebot/dialog_manager_service/Makefile), uncomment `docker run -it -v $(shell pwd)):/app -p 5005:5005 --net rasa-net rasa/rasa:1.10.9-full shell --endpoints config/endpoints.yml` in shell part and comment the old command.
 5. Now, you can `make shell`.

-Once you have finished, you can `make stop actions` to stop actions server running on docker.
+Once you finished, you can `make stop actions` to stop actions server running on docker.
 It happens that the server is still running and leads to errors when restarting the action-server.
 In this case, you can `make remove action-server`.

 ### Run